adskdimitrii/aps-cli/README.md

     │
     └── SSA Identity (service account email)
           │
-          ├── Provisioned to Hub
+          ├── Provisioned to Forma Hub
           │     │
           │     └── Granted project-level access (e.g. viewer only)
           │           │
           │           └── Agent operates within this scope │                 (cannot exceed granted permissions)
           │
-          └── Revocable independently of any human user
+          └── Revocable independently of any human user at hub or project-level
 ```

 ### A Minimal, Focused Interface